-Note: Kinship caregivers and foster parents are encouraged to have a discussion with their agency about what items are required prior to purchasing items.
+Note: All caregivers are encouraged to have a discussion with their agency about what items are required prior to purchasing items.
 Agencies may have items on hand that can be provided to the caregiver.

-RECREATION, VACATION/CAMP FUNDS (Section 1, Chapter 9.4.3, 9.4.4, Section 2, Chapter 2.4 & 3.3.6) (Caregiver Rate Schedule FC1263)
+RECREATION, VACATION/CAMP FUNDS

+(Section 1, Chapter 9.4.3, 9.4.4, Section 2, Chapter 2.4 & 3.3.6) (Caregiver Rate Schedule FC1263)